ttm/mass/README.md

 how they differ from and complement this work.
 * Appendix F holds descriptions of projects that were performed using the MASS framework.
 * Appendix D holds considerations about AM and FM performed with logarithmic oscillations.

+### contact
+If you have any thoughts, questions, or want to report any usage of the MASS framework, please drop me a line at: renato [DOT] fabbri [AT] gmail [DOT] com